DottierGalaxy50/dg-time_recorder/README.md

 - Because of the same issue described above, receiving devices inputs that aren't from a controller wasn't really easily achievable, the only way to get the inputs on an elevated privileges program while this one isn't is to check the status of the individual virtual-keys, this only works for buttons, that means that some mouse inputs are an issue, **detecting mouse wheel movements globally are straight up impossible without hooks and for detecting mouse movements it gets the current cursor position and compares it with the last one, this makes it a bit unreliable on videogames because some of them try to keep the cursor at the same position, and there might be some out there that may stop it completely**, but i haven't found one yet.
 This could be improved with the use of hooks and the same ideas as described before, but i didn't because of the same reasons.

 - **The minimized time only starts getting recorded when all the windows that match the element are minimized**, this can be an issue because there could be more windows on a process that the ones you interact with or see, these windows will always be considered non-minimized, a filter is used to determinate which windows should be considered, but idk if it works on all cases.
 If you are having issues trying to record a specific window, try using a more specific text.

+- **A window's inputs only get recorded if it is the foreground window (focused)**, that means that even if a window is receiving inputs, they don't get recorded unless it is the foreground window.

 The code is kinda messy, so if you are thinking about checking it out for anything goodluck lol <br />
 Credits.txt has some links to posts and people yt videos that helped me to make this program.